Overview of North Star Charter School

 At A Glance

-North Star utilizes a modified Harbor method; a model that incorporates high expectations for achievement in the elementary grades K – 6.
+North Star’s educational philosophy incorporates high expectations for achievement for both academics and behaviors in the elementary grades K – 5.
 It emphasizes the use of technology and includes an economics thread that is interwoven at all grade levels.

 We have interactive SMART Boards in every classroom.
 We encourage students to use their personal handheld electronic devices for teacher directed classroom assignments.
 Use of iPads is incorporated into many elementary classes, and we actively seek grants to bring more iPads and tablets in to the school for instructional purposes.

 North Star Charter School provides students a world-class education characterized by a safe, supportive and structured learning climate that encourages high academic achievement, intellectual confidence, leadership and virtuous citizenship.